5 months ago

 I always (always!) bring headphones on any flight, no matter the flight length.
 If you’re really into music or want to drown out everything around you, consider a pair of noise-canceling headphones.
 Airpods are the way to go.
 I think we’re beyond the point of wired headphones.

 I love the slim design of this charger.
 It’s one of my essential travel accessories.
 It’s always nice to have on hand for when you’re at the airport or en route to your hotel, or even out and about.
 I tend to rely on my phone’s google maps while traveling (don’t we all?) and never want it to die while I’m on the go.
 Airplanes now have USB ports, so be sure to have your charger cable with you.

 Health & Beauty

-I pack my daily skincare routine but keep anything go.
-With the exception of perfume, does anyone buy travel sized products anymore?
-I just fill a refillable container with my favorite serums and oils (you can see all my favorite clean beauty products here).
+I bring my daily skincare essentials with me and prefer a refillable container with my favorite serums and oils (you can see all my favorite clean beauty products here).
 The gotoob travel bottles are great, so I keep the important products I’ll need on-hand in my carry-on.
 As long as I have something to keep my hands and lips moisturized, a toothbrush for a mid (and end) of flight refresh, and some cover-up so my skin looks fresh, I’m good to go.
 And don’t forget your reusable water bottle and healthy snacks.

-I love a mid or end-of-flight spritz of perfume, but be polite and apply in the bathroom and not while you’re at your seat.
+I love a mid or end-of-flight spritz of perfume.
+Be considerate and polite, and apply this in the bathroom and not while you’re at your seat.